-Before applying, you should read and understand the Stage 1 and Stage 2 Trailblazer guidelines, the Advancing Space: Australian Civil Space Strategy 2019-2028 and the sample grant agreement published on business.gov.au and GrantConnect.
+Before applying, you should read and understand these guidelines, the Advancing Space: Australian Civil Space Strategy 2019-2028 and the sample grant agreement published on business.gov.au and GrantConnect.

 You can only submit an application between the opening and closing dates.